Maria Louisa Bustill

-Maria Louisa Bustill Robeson (November 8, 1853 - January 20, 1904) was a Quaker schoolteacher; the wife of the Reverend William Drew Robeson of Witherspoon Street Presbyterian Church in Princeton, New Jersey and the mother of Paul Robeson and his siblings.
+Maria Louisa Bustill Robeson (November 8, 1853 - January 20, 1904) was an American Quaker schoolteacher; the wife of the Reverend William Drew Robeson of Witherspoon Street Presbyterian Church in Princeton, New Jersey and the mother of Paul Robeson and his siblings.

 Early life and education

 Maria Louisa Bustill (sometimes called Louisa as a child) was born in Philadelphia, Pennsylvania, of Igbo, Lenni-Lenape Native American, and Anglo-American descent.
 Her parents were Charles Hicks Bustill and Emily Robinson, prominent black Quakers.

 In the 1870s, Louisa attended Lincoln University, a historically black university in Oxford, Pennsylvania.
 She was already a teacher when she met William Drew Robeson.
 Both she and her sister Gertrude married men who were Lincoln graduates, but her family thought Louisa had "married down" by choosing Robeson.